 Retana’s criminal proceedings are ongoing and he faces up to 165 years in prison if convicted.

-If you are a Milton Retana and/or Best Diamond Funding Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Milton Retana and/or Best Diamond Funding Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.